victorlap/inertia-vue/readme.md

 ## Setup dynamic imports

 We recommend using code splitting with Inertia.js.
 To do this we need to enable [dynamic imports](https://github.com/tc39/proposal-dynamic-import).
-We'll use a Babel plugin to do this.
+We'll use a Babel plugin to make this work.
 First, install the plugin:

 ~~~sh
 npm install @babel/plugin-syntax-dynamic-import --save